WRITTEN BY Kate Naylor

 By Kate Naylor and Bettina Shultz-Jobe

-Jumping into the field of Equine Assisted Psychotherapy and Learning can be daunting - figuring out how to be properly trained and prepared can be even more so.
+Jumping into the field of Equine Assisted Therapy (EAT), Equine Assisted Psychotherapy (EAP), and/or Equine Assisted Learning (EAL) can be daunting - figuring out how to be properly trained and prepared can be even more so.

 You can’t just google “get certified” and find a website that explains it all.
 It’s a bit of the wild west out here - so many teachers to choose from, so many approaches, and no central rules or regulation.